The Xometry app works best with JavaScript enabled!

 1. High strength/weight ratio.

-2. Impact resistant.
+2. Impact resistance.

 3. Chemical/environmental stability.

-What Are the Chemical Properties of Composite Materials?
+Chemical Properties of Composite Materials

 Composites are often made with a rigid matrix of epoxy resin or a less rigid but still stiff matrix of a thermoplastic polymer.
 This component generally lends the below primary chemical properties to the resulting material: